General Policy Statement

 - In the event of an alarm, escort/lead students out of the building and report to the staging area.
 Upon arrival at the designated staging area, account for your students and report any missing students to the building manager.
 For further information on building managers, see page 6 of this plan.

-- Review the fire evacuation procedure (Section III of this plan) for the room(s) in the building(s) in which you are assigned to work.
+- Review the fire evacuation procedure for the room(s) in the building(s) in which you are assigned to work.
 Locate all exit routes, secondary exit routes, and staging areas.
 In the event of an alarm, immediately leave the building and report to the staging area.
 Managers and department heads are responsible for designating a person to be responsible to account for the persons in their department or area(s) in the event that an emergency evacuation must occur.
 This person will take a head count (henceforth, “accountability”) and report any unaccounted-for individuals to the building manager.

 - Staff members have the responsibility to ensure that, in the event of a fire alarm, all visitors and contractors are escorted out of their area of control, while the staff member is exiting the building.
 In larger areas, such as in dining facilities, libraries, retail stores, and bookstores, employees shall perform a sweep of their area while exiting.
 The staff members are to direct visitors and contractors to the designated staging areas, to await instructions from emergency responders.
 If any individual is not accounted for, such findings shall be reported immediately to the building manager.